pri1010/Ansible-playbooks/README.md

 3. Review the playbook files in the `playbooks` directory and edit them as needed to match your environment.

 4. Execute the desired playbook using the `ansible-playbook` command:

+    ```bash
+    ansible-playbook -i inventory.ini playbook.yml
+    ```

+    Replace `inventory.ini` with your inventory file and `playbook.yml` with the playbook you want to execute.

+### Playbook Descriptions

+- **`deploy_app.yml`**: Deploy the application to the target hosts.
+- **`configure_network.yml`**: Configure network settings on the target hosts.
+- **`update_system.yml`**: Update the system packages on the target hosts.

+### Contributing

+We welcome contributions to enhance and expand these Ansible playbooks.
+If you have improvements, bug fixes, or new playbooks to propose, please follow these steps:

+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature/improvement`).
+3. Make your changes.
+4. Commit your changes (`git commit -am 'Add new feature'`).
+5. Push to the branch (`git push origin feature/improvement`).
+6. Create a new Pull Request.

+### License

+This project is licensed under the [MIT License](LICENSE).
+Feel free to modify and distribute it as needed.

+For any questions or concerns, please contact [maintainer's email].
+Thank you for using our Ansible playbooks!